manfontan/CV/Experience.md

 **June 2012 - January 2014 (1 year 7 Months)**

 I have developed and maintained several modules of Inditex's Newton project, a logistics managing
-tool  for stores and shops of the group.
+tool for all the stores and shops of the group around the world.

 --